 With the Kaldheim set being based on Nordic mythology, it seemed like a foregone conclusion to many Magic the Gathering players that there would be Snow cards in the set.
-Blessing of Frost is not only the first Snow card to be revealed in the set, it’s also the first non-permanent Snow card we’ve seen.
-Previously, Snow cards were only found in Ice Age, Coldsnap, and Modern Horizons, and all Snow cards had been permanents such as artifacts, creatures, enchantments, or lands.
+Blessing of Frost wasn’t only the first Snow card to be revealed in the set, it was also the first non-permanent Snow card Magic players had ever seen.
+Previously, Snow cards were only found in Ice Age, Coldsnap, and Modern Horizons.
+Also, all Snow cards had been permanents, such as artifacts, creatures, enchantments, or lands.

-Blessing of Frost is a 4-mana sorcery that costs 3 colorless and one Green mana to cast.
+Blessing of Frost is a 4-mana sorcery that costs three colorless and one Green mana to cast.
 It allows you to distribute a number of +1/+1 counters equal to the number of Snow mana spent to cast it.
-This means that you’ll have to tap 4 snow-covered lands to get the most value out of this card.
+This means that you’ll have to tap four Snow lands to get the most value out of this card.
 Once you distribute those counters, you then draw a card for each creature you control with power 4 or greater.
-That’s not a bad way to draw some cards in Green, certainly, but it does require that you be completely all in with a deck full of Snow-covered lands, which isn’t a big deal considering that Modern Horizons finally made them extremely easy to acquire, plus Kaldheim would end up providing plenty more Snow land options, including Faceless Haven.
+That’s not a bad way to draw some cards in Green decks, certainly, but it does require that you be completely all in with a deck full of Snow-covered lands.
+That’s not a big deal considering that Modern Horizons finally made them extremely easy to acquire, plus Kaldheim would end up providing plenty more Snow land options, including Faceless Haven.

 How would you play Blessing of Frost?